open-gamma-ray-astro/gamma-astro-data-formats/source/general/time.rst

 Formats
 -------

+In tables, times should be given as 64-bit float values.
+For all the tables and columns mentioned in the introduction, the times are given as seconds since a reference time point.

-Times should be given as 64-bit float columns, relative to a reference time point that is specified by the following FITS header keywords:
+The reference time point is specified by the following FITS header keywords:

 * ``MJDREFI`` type: int, unit: days
     * Integer part of instrument specific MJD time reference